-You are eligible for the Full Waiver if ONE of the following applies to you:
+You are eligible for a Fee Waiver if ONE of the following applies to you:

-A. You (or your spouse) receives public benefits (like food stamps/EBT, Medicaid, SSI (Supplemental Security Income), TANF, Section 8 housing)
+- You (or your spouse or child under 18 living with you) receives public benefits (like food stamps/EBT, Medicaid, SSI (Supplemental Security Income), Apple Health, TANF, Section 8 housing)

-B. Your household income is less than 150% of the federal poverty level (about $38,000 for a family of 4).
-Click here for exact income guidelines.
+- Your household income is less than 150% of the federal poverty level (about $38,000 for a family of 4).
+Access this link for exact income guidelines.

-If you receive a public benefit AND your household income is less than 150% of the federal poverty level, you should apply for the fee waiver under Option A, based on your public benefit.
+If you receive a public benefit AND your household income is less than 150% of the federal poverty level, you should apply for the fee waiver under Option 1, based on your public benefit because it is usually easier to prove.

-Option A: Applying for the Full Fee Waiver if You Receive a Public Benefit
+Option 1: Applying for the Fee Waiver ($0) if You Receive a Public Benefit

 - Complete the I-912 form.